bgrzybowski29/kafkanodejs/README.md

 2. Unzip the kafka download and copy the config files from this repo(kafkaconfig) to unzip location/config.
 This will set up zookeeper and a 3 broker kafka instance with a replication factor of 2.(aka.
 Say X,Y and Z are our kafka brokers.
 With replication factor 2, the data in X will be copied to both Y & Z, the data in Y will be copied to X & Z and the data of Z is copied to X & Y.)

-* Steps 3 & 4 require a new command window for each
+* The rest of the steps require a new command window for each:
 3. Start Zookeeper:
 bin/zookeeper-server-start.sh config/zookeeper.properties